m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/usage.md

 {{% notice note %}}
-If you set `modelHome` and `wdtInstallHome` to a non-default value, then the operator will ignore WDT model and installation files that are copied from [Auxiliary Images]({{<relref "/managing-domains/model-in-image/auxiliary-images" >}}).
+If you set `modelHome` and `wdtInstallHome` to a non-default value, then the operator will ignore WDT model and WDT Home that are copied from [Auxiliary Images]({{<relref "/managing-domains/model-in-image/auxiliary-images" >}}).
 {{% /notice %}}